 CMMC Audit Plan and Accreditation Body

 The CMMC Accreditation Body (CMMC AB) will oversee the training, quality, and administration of the third party assessment organizations.
-The CMMC AB will consist of 13 individuals from industry, the cybersecurity community, and academia.
-Strict conflict of interest clauses will be integrated throughout a future memorandum or MOU that will dictate the activities and influence these 13 individuals have over certifications and audits.
+The CMMC AB consists of 14 individuals from industry, the cybersecurity community, and academia.
+Strict conflict of interest clauses between the CMMCAB and the U.S. DoD are integrated throughout the signed memorandum, or MOU, that dictates the activities and influence these 14 individuals have over certifications and audits.

 CMMC Third Party Assessment Organizations, C3PAO's, will be the organizations deemed fit for auditing after training and assessment by the CMMC AB.
 There was also the introduction of Pathfinders - a group of test contracts and respective DIB suppliers where the CMMC OUSD team will assign various levels to these existing suppliers.
 This will better define which contracts will need which level and what future RFP's will require.